sphinx-labs/sphinx/packages/plugins/pr.md

 Observations:
 * `gasleft()` returns the exact same value as the EVM, which means it doesn't include the extra storage gas costs.
 Evidence:
   * `gas-cost.ts`: Simple.
-  * `try-storage-cost.ts`: Wrapped in a try...catch.
+  * `try-storage-cost.ts`: Wrapped in a try/catch.
 * Say you specify an on-chain `gas` value to call a function (e.g. `this.myFunction{ gas: ... }()`).
-  * If the call _isn't_ wrapped in an on-chain try...catch, you can use the same `gas` value as an EVM chain.
+  * If the call _isn't_ wrapped in an on-chain try/catch, you can use the same `gas` value as an EVM chain.
 Evidence: `storage-cost.ts`
-  * If the call _is_ wrapped in an on-chain try...catch, you _cannot_ use the same `gas` value as an EVM chain.
+  * If the call _is_ wrapped in an on-chain try/catch, you _cannot_ use the same `gas` value as an EVM chain.
 Evidence: `try-storage-cost.ts`.
 * We don't need to worry about the block storage limit.
 It's impossible to exceed the block storage limit without also exceeding the block gas limit.
 This is because adding ~40kb of storage costs 15M gas.
 (See their storage growth formula for context).
 This could change if they increase the block gas limit without increasing the block storage limit though.